pshiuu/nextjs-rag-langchain/docs/chatbot-styling-guide.md

 - **Button Text**: Text color for button
 - **Button Hover**: Background color when hovering

+### 3. Using the Live Preview

+1. The right panel shows a real-time preview of your embed
+2. Click the chat button in the preview to see the opened state
+3. Changes update instantly as you modify styles
+4. The preview simulates exactly how it will appear on websites
+5. **Proportional Sizing**: Large dimensions (like 48rem) are scaled down proportionally for preview
+6. **Scaling Indicator**: When scaled, you'll see the scaling percentage displayed
+7. **Real Dimensions**: The preview shows true relative sizing as it would appear on a 1200px viewport
+8. **Smart Unit Inputs**: No more typing "px" or "rem" - just enter numbers and select units from dropdowns

-### 3. Saving Styles
+### 4. Saving Styles

 1. Make your desired changes using the style editor
+2. Watch the live preview update in real-time
-2. Click "Save Styles" to apply changes
+3. Click "Save Styles" to apply changes
-3. Your embed will automatically use the new styles
+4. Your embed will automatically use the new styles

-### 4. Resetting to Defaults
+### 5. Resetting to Defaults

 Click "Reset to Defaults" to restore the original styling.

-### 5. Embed Integration
+### 6. Embed Integration

 The styling system automatically integrates with the embed script (`public/embed.js`):